Board Certified Podiatrists | Expert Foot & Ankle Care

 Residency Training

 Upon completing podiatric medical school, graduates enter a three-year podiatric medicine and surgery residency program accredited by the Council on Podiatric Medical Education (CPME).
-Residency training includes comprehensive foot and ankle surgical training, hospital-based medicine, and a wide range of clinical rotations.
+Residency training includes comprehensive foot and ankle surgical training, hospital-based medicine, and a many clinical rotations.
 Residents perform hundreds of surgical procedures during training, developing competence in both reconstructive foot and ankle surgery and general podiatric medicine.

 Board Certification